MileHacker Logo

 Vegetarian Options

-Increasingly available, with many restaurants offering a "plat végétarien".
+Increasingly available, with plenty of restaurants offering a "plat végétarien".

 Vegan Options

-Requires specific inquiry, but some establishments in this university city cater to vegan needs.
+Requires specific inquiry, although some venues in this university city cater to vegan needs.

 Gluten-Free